Trevante Rhodes: 2012–2015

-2016–present: Breakthrough
+2016: Moonlight

 Rhodes rose to fame for his much praised performance in the 2016 film Moonlight, as the adult Chiron.
 While talking about the movie in an interview with Out, Rhodes said: "Being a black person in America right now is shit, being a homosexual in America right now is shit, and being a black homosexual is the bottom for certain people.
 That’s why I’m so excited for people to see Moonlight.
 I don’t feel like there’s a solution for our problems, but this movie might change people.
 That’s why you do it—because you feel like you’re doing something that matters.
 This is someone’s story."
 The film won the Golden Globe Award for Best Picture – Drama and the Academy Award for Best Picture and Best Adapted Screenplay.

+2017–present

-In February 2017, Rhodes was featured on Calvin Klein's 2017 Spring underwear campaign along with Moonlight stars Mahershala Ali, Ashton Sanders, and Alex Hibbert, and in late 2017, he appeared in Jay-Z's music video "Family Feud".
+In February 2017, Rhodes was featured on Calvin Klein's 2017 Spring underwear campaign along with Moonlight stars Mahershala Ali, Ashton Sanders, and Alex Hibbert, and in late 2017, he appeared in the music video for Jay-Z's "Family Feud".

-In 2018, Rhodes co-starred in the science fiction action film The Predator, and the post-apocalyptic thriller film Bird Box.
+In 2018, Rhodes co-starred in the science-fiction action film The Predator and the post-apocalyptic thriller film Bird Box.

-In 2022 he starred as Mike Tyson in the Hulu miniseries Mike.
+In 2022, he portrayed Mike Tyson in the Hulu miniseries Mike.

+In 2024, he starred alongside Kelly Rowland in Mea Culpa, which was written and directed by Tyler Perry and released on Netflix.